synergy syn·er·gy (sĭn’ər-jē) noun

 the working together of two or more things to produce an effect greater than the sum of their individual effects.

-Bill Swails, designer of the first EarthRoamer XV-LT credits a large part of the success of the EarthRoamer XV-LT design to his education in Systems Engineering from Ohio State University.
-Analyzing the structural and energy requirements of the XV-LT as a complete system instead of a collection of individual components results in an extremely robust and energy efficient design unmatched by any other RV or expedition vehicle manufacturer.
+EarthRoamer Xpedition Vehicles epitomize the very definition of the word “synergy.”
+Bill Swails, owner of EarthRoamer and designer of the first EarthRoamer XV-LT credits a large part of the success of the EarthRoamer XV-LT design to his education in Systems Engineering from Ohio State University.
+By Analyzing the structural and energy requirements of the XV-LT as a complete system instead of a collection of individual parts and components, the final vehicle is much greater than the sum of its parts and provides features and functionality unmatched by any other expedition vehicle or RV.

 One Piece Composite Body